mbzuai-metaverse/CV804-starter-code/assign4/README.md

 ./assign4 ../scenes_data/test_single_sphere.scene
 ```

-Or you can also save the result by giving the execution file a second argument:
+Or you can save the result by giving the execution file a second argument:
 ```
 ./assign4 ../scenes_data/test_single_sphere.scene ./results/test_single_sphere.png
 ```